 3. Your poodle may be Stressed

 Humans aren’t the only animal that can feel stress.
-As explained in “5 Signs Your Dog is Stressed” from PetMD, anxiety in dogs is more common than you think.
+Anxiety in dogs is more common than you think.
 Stress can lead to several different health issues with your canine, one of which is coprophagia (along with other digestive problems).

 Poodles are likely to feel the most stress when they are left alone for long periods.
 This brings about separation anxiety, which will eventually lead to behavioral problems.
 While some dogs may opt for barking, whining, or ripping items to shreds, others may choose to eat their poop to calm themselves down.